LKY-stephen/narwhal/README.md

+# Narwhal+ code base

+An implementation of Narwhal variant with lower latency.
+Not for production.

 # Narwhal development now happens at https://github.com/MystenLabs/sui/tree/main/narwhal

 For Narwhal (and Bullshark / Tusk) users: Narwhal (together with Bullshark and Tusk) still exists as an independent project.
 We will be periodically publishing Narwhal packages to `crates.io`.